 Life's too short to read a book you hate.
 I'm a teensy bit anal about finishing things I've started, so this was groundbreaking for me.
 Once I just decided I'd stop trying to trudge through a painfully boring novel just to check it off my list, I started flying through books.
 I read reviews to see if a book sounds appealing, and I most often choose my favorite genre, mystery.
 You don't have to apologize for having a favorite genre; just embrace it, and dive into it.
 When it comes to books outside mysteries, I start reading it, and if it draws me, I keep going (this is how I discovered some of my favorite romances).
 If not, I move on.

 4. Get a library card, shop at used bookstores, and look for Kindle deals.

-Check out even more great tips for making reading a priority, and if you need reading recommendations, here are the hot new books out in March.
+Check out even more great tips for making reading a priority, and if you need reading recommendations, here are our picks for the best books of 2015.